-Peptides that typically adopt alpha-helix and beta-sheet structures have been designed to improve the prospects for applying AMPs therapeutically and the relationship between structures and bioactivities has been investigated 35.
+Peptides that typically adopt alpha-helix and beta-sheet structures have been designed to improve the prospects for applying AMPs therapeutically and the relationship between structures and bio-activities has been investigated 35.
 The beta-sheet structure posses greater cell selectivity than that of alpha- helical peptides with equal hydrophobicity and charge.
-But it is difficult to form robus beta-structure forshort peptides.
-Studies have shown that several rational designs of synthetic beta-sheet folding peptide amplifies broad-spectrum and highly selective antimicrobial activities.
-Therefore, the protein folding theory and the common features of natural AMPs provide a basis for the design of beta-sheet AMPs, including:(1)the intrinsic beta-sheet propensities of amino acids in strands and cross-strand interactions across strands, (2) a net positive charge mediating peptide interactions with negatively charged membranes of bacteria; (3) hydrophobic residues providing lipophilic anchors and ultimately including membrane disruption, and (4) the reasonable arrangement of amino acid residues to form a structure with amphipathic characteristics, which segregates cationic and hydrophobic residues to opposite faces of the folded molecule 36.
-Researchers have found that synthetic hairpin structure of a S.typhimurium strain provided resistance to bacterial infection.
-Subsequently, a series of symmetric end beta-sheet peptides showed the effect of the type of amino acid on AMP activity.
+But it is difficult to form robus beta-structure for short peptides.
+Studies have shown that several rational designs of synthetic beta-sheet folding peptide amplify broad-spectrum and highly selective antimicrobial activities.
+Therefore, the protein folding theory and the common features of natural AMPs provide a basis for the design of beta-sheet AMPs, including:(1)the intrinsic beta-sheet propensities of amino acids in strands and cross-strand interactions across strands, (2) a net positive charge interceding peptide associations with adversely charged layers of microscopic organisms; (3) hydrophobic deposits giving lipophilic anchors and eventually including layer disturbance, and (4) the sensible game plan of amino corrosive buildups to frame a construction with amphipathic qualities, which isolates cationic and hydrophobic buildups to inverse appearances of the folded particle.

-Extended structures: Most of the extended properties with a high proportion of Pro and Gly residues usually exhibit a linear structure, rather than typical secondary structures.
+Extended structures: With a high proportion of Pro and Gly residues exhibit linear rather than secondary structures.
 Therefore, extended properties can be divided into Pro and Gly-rich peptides 37.
 Indolicidin has Pro-rich extended property and it is isolated from mammals, on the other hands apidaecins are isolated from insects.
-Pro-residues varies from 15-39 residues.
+Pro-residues vary from 15-39 residues.
 The pro-residue is often associated in doublets and triplets with basic residues (Arg and Lys).
 Generally short Pro-rich peptides exhibit effective activity against Gram negative bacteria while maintain low antimicrobial activity against Gram positive bacteria.
-Several Gly-rich AMPshave been isolated from various insects.
-The size of Gly-rich peptides varies from 8kDa (holotricin) to 30kDa (sarcotoxin II) 38.
+Several Gly-rich AMPs have been isolated from various insects.
+The size of Gly-rich peptides varies from 8kDa

+(holotricin) to 30kDa (sarcotoxin II) 38.